- •63% of vibe coders have no coding background - the barrier to building has permanently shifted. I had coding experience, but not React.

 My Best Practices

-Know your outcome before you open Claude
+Know your outcome before you open Claude Code

 I knew I wanted coffee meetings.
 Every decision flowed from that.
 Vague goals produce vague output.